bketelsen/gcru18-best/PITCHME.md

 #### Package Organization - Applications

 The packages we've seen are all libraries.
-They're intended to be used by imported and used by some executable program like a service or command line tool.
+They're intended to be imported and used by some executable program like a service or command line tool.

 What should the organization of your executable applications look like?